 TNIVukφ is the Net Imbalance Volume Tag for Generator Unit u and rank k.

-Set the value of the Price Average Reference Tag (TPARukφ) equal to zero for all k = b+1 to M, to a value of β for k = b, and equal to one for k = 1 to b-1 and k = M+1 to N.
+Set the value of the Price Average Reference Tag (TPARukφ) equal to zero for each rank k where b < k ≤ M, to a value of β for rank k where k = b, and to a value of one for each rank k where k < b and each rank k where k > M.

 Instruction Profiling Calculations